pagebase/Python_Notes_By_Udemy/README.md

-Hello and welcome to the course!
-This is just a quick automatic message with some useful tips, the next video goes over a lot of this as well.

 1. Please watch the course overview lecture, lots of useful info there!
 2. Our course notebooks can be found at this link: [https://github.com/Pierian-Data/Complete-Python-3-Bootcamp](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp)
 3. We go over downloading and using the notebooks in the lecture videos, so don't worry about how to use the link above, we will walk you through it all.